tigefa4u/gitlabhq/doc/ci/yaml/README.md

 The `needs:` keyword enables executing jobs out-of-order, allowing you to implement a [directed acyclic graph](../directed_acyclic_graph/index.md) in your `.gitlab-ci.yml`.
-This lets to run some jobs earlier than other ones, disregarding stage ordering so you can have multiple stages running concurrently.
+This lets you run some jobs earlier than other ones, disregarding stage ordering so you can have multiple stages running concurrently.

 Let's consider the following example: